lowRISC/opentitan/doc/contributing/system_list.md

----
-title: "List of Top-Level Designs"
+# List of Top-Level Designs
----

 This page lists all top-level designs and their targets that are contained within this repository.
 Click on the design name to get more information about the design.